Arrival at Agoda Village (2,251M)

 Once settled and well rested in the homestay, we conduct our formal briefing about our trek schedule, know-how, basic do’s and don’ts and environmental conservation practices.

 We start early in the morning today.
 Post a healthy breakfast, we follow a small passageway upwards to move away from Agoda and towards Dodital campsite.
+We camp halfway between the two, at Manjhi.
 The route opens up into an oak forest which is followed by a few thousand steps on the side of a huge rock face.
 A small patch of silver oak jungle follows, taking us into the deeper pockets of Uttarkashi.
 The pleasant fragrance from the oak trees gives out a soothing vibe all the way up to Bhebra village.

 The campsite for today overlooks the Dodital Lake; the setting is gorgeous to say the least.
-We reach here before sunset.
+We reach here well before sunset which leaves us enough time to explore our surroundings.
 Snacks and dinner follow in the dining tent.
 Since it has been a long day, we tuck ourselves in right after dinner to get the much deserved rest.
 Night temperatures at this campsite can go as low as -15°C in mid-December.

-We start early today to make our way to Darwa Pass.
+Today is the longest day of all.
+We start early to make our way to Darwa Pass.
 It is quite an undertaking since it requires us to gain approximately 1,127M of vertical elevation from our current campsite.
 After a good breakfast, and double checking if we are properly layered, we leave for the pass which is covered with snow for most of the year.

 Since we have to come back to the same campsite, we only carry essentials for this journey in a day pack and leave the backpack behind in the campsite.